signalfx/integrations/collectd-couchdb/docs/counter.couchdb.couchdb.mrview.emits.md

 ---
 title: Mrview Emits
-brief: Number of invocations of `emit' in map functions in the view server
+brief: Number of invocations of 'emit' in map functions in the view server
 metric_type: counter
 ---
 ### Mrview Emits

-Number of invocations of `emit' in map functions in the view server
+Number of invocations of 'emit' in map functions in the view server